 All new staff must receive a mandatory induction including relevant policies particularly this policy and the staff code of conduct.
-They must also read at least part 1 of Keeping Children Safe in Education and Annex A and C of Keeping Children Safe in Education.
-The Safeguarding Manager will keep records of staff who have received the documents and will offer support to ensure that key themes and procedures are understood by staff.
+They must also read at least part 1 of Keeping Children Safe in Education 2018.
+The Safeguarding Director will keep records of staff who have received the documents and will offer support to ensure that key themes and procedures are understood by staff.

-The Safeguarding Manager is responsible for ensuring that all staff receive safeguarding training on induction which is regularly updated.
+The Safeguarding Director is responsible for ensuring that all staff receive safeguarding training on induction which is regularly updated.
 She will also provide updates via e-bulletins or newsletters at least annually.